agarciag03/BlazeDB/README.md

+# lightweight database management system

-# Task 1: Explanation about the logic used for extracting join conditions from WHERE clause.
+## Explanation about the logic used for extracting join conditions from WHERE clause.

 For extracting join conditions from  the WHERE condition I considered the following steps: